-Prerequisite(s): None.
 Workshop designed to develop skill in drawing.

 APD 011 Designing Home Interiors /2 cr. hrs./2 periods (2 lec.)
-Prerequisite(s): None.

 Introduction to the basic principles of interior design.
 Emphasis on the planning of residential interiors that will satisfy individual and family needs, values and life styles.
 Consumer education regarding the selection of home furnishing materials is also stressed.

-APD 012 Photography /2 cr. hrs./4 periods (1 lec., 3 lab) Prerequisite(s): None.
+APD 012 Photography /2 cr. hrs./4 periods (1 lec., 3 lab)